BASA SCALE-UP PROGRAMME

-The programme is designed to work with established creatives and cultural organisations to spark a sense of passion and deeper curiosity of the sector.
-It also aims to inspire renewed vision, and to offer experiential learning opportunities and private sector networking tools that will equip participants with the relevant tools to make a meaningful contribution to the sector.
+The BASA Scale-Up Programme is sponsored by Rand Merchant Bank and in partnership with the British Council Southern Africa Arts and Digify Africa.
+It is designed to work with established creatives and cultural organisations to spark a sense of passion and deeper curiosity of the sector.
+It also aims to inspire renewed vision and to offer experiential learning opportunities and private sector networking tools that will equip participants with the relevant tools to make a meaningful contribution to the sector.

 For more information, contact:

 British Council Southern Africa Arts creates opportunities for urban 18 to 35-year-old artists, creatives and audiences through programmes focusing on storytelling, insight and connections between Southern Africa and the United Kingdom, in order to build greater exposure for contemporary practice and culture, assisting young people to tell their stories and connecting creative communities.

 Digify Africa is a digital training initiative delivered by Livity Africa.
 The programmes designed by Digify Africa are to upskill the next generation of digital talent in preparation for jobs and entrepreneurial opportunities across the continent.

 Launched in South Africa in 2014 (and in Nigeria and Kenya in 2016), Digify Africa offers practical, real-world learning experiences that are delivered by young digital professionals.